Boom Lake is a turquoise beauty, sitting beneath 600-metre cliffs in Banff National Park. It's…

 If you’re driving the Icefields Parkway and you’re looking for a short, easy hike try the gorgeous Beauty Creek hike to Stanley Falls.
 In an hour you will be transported to another world full of canyons and waterfalls.
 It’s family friendly, as long as you keep the kids away from the edge.
-Round-trip it’s about 4 kilometres return and the total elevation gain is just 40 metres.
+Round-trip it’s about 4 km return and the total elevation gain is just 40 m.

 The Beauty Creek hike is an excellent shoulder season hike as well.
 But in summer it really shines with the sheer number of waterfalls you encounter.
 There are several places where you can get close enough to dip your feet in the water and cool off.

-Finding the Beauty Creek trailhead
+Beauty Creek trailhead location

 The trailhead for Beauty Creek is located on the east side of the highway, 15.5 kilometres north of the Icefield Centre.
 If you get to the Beauty Creek Hostel, you’ve gone too far.
 From the hostel it’s two kilometres south.
 There’s a small hiker sign and room for several cars.

-The Beauty Creek hike and Stanley Falls
+Beauty Creek hike and Stanley Falls description

 The hike starts off arrow straight and flat, paralleling the highway.
 Then it moves up into the woods and follows Beauty Creek.
 In short order you’re into canyon country; look for several opportunities along the hike where you can descend to the creek.